rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The Mean Teacher model consists of a student model and a teacher model.
 The teacher model is an exponential moving average of the student model, and the student is trained to produce consistent predictions with the teacher on augmented data.

+**Cost Function**: The cost function includes a supervised loss for labeled data and a consistency loss for unlabeled data.

 **Example**: Improving threat detection by training a Mean Teacher model on labeled and augmented unlabeled threat data, ensuring consistency in predictions.

 ##### Virtual Adversarial Training (VAT)
 **When to Use**: Use VAT to enhance the robustness of the model by incorporating adversarial examples in the training process.

 **How It Works**: VAT adds small perturbations to the input data, and the model is trained to produce consistent predictions on both the original and perturbed data.

+**Cost Function**: The cost function includes a supervised loss for labeled data and an adversarial loss for unlabeled data.

 **Example**: Detecting cyber attacks by training a model on labeled attack data and unlabeled network traffic, with added perturbations to simulate variations in attack patterns.